johnofleek/PiloT/autoPilot/README.md

   1. If your Raspian variant doesn't appear [here](test_configurationRecords.md) I haven't tested it
 1. Configure the Pilot modem as required (based on firmware identified above)
   1. [Some configuration examples are here](test_configurationRecords.md)
+  1. Pay particular attention to the usb composition setting - if in doubt check the AT command manual for the particular modem that is being used - a composition with an MBIM setting is recommended
 1. Reboot the RPi